convincedcoder/convincedcoder.github.io-source/_drafts/DONE-Runtime-type-checking-TypeScript.md

 A drawback of io-ts is that it requires you to define your types as io-ts runtime types, which does not work when you are defining classes.
 One way to handle this could be to define an interface using io-ts and then make the class implement the interface.
 However, this means you need to make sure to update the io-ts type whenever you are adding properties to your class.

+The fact that your code specifies interfaces as io-ts types rather than plain TypeScript interfaces can also be a drawback.
+While plain TypeScript interfaces can easily be shared, for example between backend and frontend, this is a lot harder to achieve with io-ts types.

 ## A TypeScript alternative to Java's Bean Validation

 As a final candidate, I am including the [class-validator](https://github.com/typestack/class-validator) library.
 This library uses decorators on class properties, making it very similar to Java's JSR-380 Bean Validation 2.0 (implemented by, for example, Hibernate Validator).
 It is part of a family of libraries that also includes [typeorm](https://github.com/typeorm/typeorm) (ORM, similar to Java's JPA) and [routing-controllers](https://github.com/typestack/routing-controllers) (similar to Java's JAX-RS for defining APIs).